Cyber Security & Resilience Assessments

 INL’s geospatial capabilities include both software developers and geospatial analysts.
 Together they develop innovative, custom applications to meet data-access, visualization, sharing, and analytical needs that consist of web-based, stand-alone and enterprise-level systems.
 Analysts are working to enhance information-visualization capabilities for making quick and effective decisions.
 By integrating data into visual displays, spatial and temporal relationships, patterns and trends can be more easily identified.
 Experience spans data capture, processing and analysis associated with data collected from multiple satellite-based and airborne image and spectral collection systems.

 Multiphysics Simulation Environment

 INL’s Multiphysics Object Oriented Simulation Environment (MOOSE) makes modeling and simulation more accessible to a broad array of scientists.
 MOOSE enables simulation tools to be developed in a fraction of the time previously required.
-The tool has revolutionized predictive modeling because scientists seeking a new simulation capability don’t need to recruit a team of computational experts versed in, for example, parallel code development.
+This tool has revolutionized predictive modeling because scientists seeking a new simulation capability don’t need to recruit a team of computational experts versed in, for example, parallel code development.
 Researchers can focus their efforts on the mathematical models for their field, and MOOSE does the rest.
-The simplicity has bred a herd of modeling applications describing phenomena in nuclear physics, geology, chemistry, engineering, and many more.
+The simplicity has bred a herd of modeling applications describing phenomena in nuclear physics, geology, chemistry, engineering and many other fields.